Master's Degree in Ethics and Society

 - Ethics compliance and regulation

 - Research and public policy

 Alumni have also gone on to professional and doctoral programs in humanities, sciences, and law.
 Learn more about careers in ethics.

-For a detailed overview of the interdisciplinary Master of Arts in Ethics and Society, please view our 2019/2020 Program Introduction.
+For a detailed overview of the interdisciplinary Master of Arts Degree in Ethics and Society, please view our 2020 Ethics and Society Program Introduction.

 - Master's Student Valerie Joly Chock '22 recently published a new article, "Do No Harm: Notes on The Ethical Use of Nudges" in the Journal of Design Studies.

 - Master's Students Valerie Joly Chock '22 and Evelina Jarzynska '22 were awarded Graduate Student Paper Awards and will be presenting at the 31st Annual Association for Practical and Professional Ethics (APPE) International Conference.

 - Jarzynska (2022).
 Plea Bargains and the Need for a New Mental Competency Standard.
 31st Annual Association for Practical and Professional Ethics (APPE) International Conference